 Ongoing studies

-Hypothermia for Encephalopathy in Low and Middle Income Countries (HELIX) Trial (Funding: NIHR and Weston Garfield Foundation)
+Hypothermia for Encephalopathy in Low and Middle Income Countries (HELIX) Trial (Funding: NIHR and Weston Garfield Foundation) trial

 Although cooling is the standard of care for neonatal encephalopathy in high-income countries, the safety and efficacy of cooling in low- and middle-income countries (LMICs) - which shoulder 99% of the disease burden - is unclear.
 A total of 408 encephalopathic babies will be randomised to cooling or usual care, from three countries (India, Sri Lanka and Bangladesh).
-Outcome measures are based on 3 Tesla MRI and MR spectroscopy at 2 weeks after birth, and death/neurodisability at 18 months after birth.
+Outcome measures are based on three Tesla MRI and MR spectroscopy at two weeks after birth, and death/neurodisability at 18 months after birth.
 HELIX is the largest ever cooling trial in the world, and the only such trial to use MR spectroscopy biomarkers across multi-vendor platforms.

 See the HELIX trial video on the last trial baby (No:408) (Recruited in Feb 2019)